Jackalope Transport library for Doctrine DBAL

 To use a workspace different than

 default you need to create it first.
-The
+To

-but you can of course also use the PHPCR API to create workspaces from your code.
+You can also use the PHPCR API to create workspaces from your code.

 The entry point is to create the repository factory.
 The factory specifies the storage backend as well.
 From this point on, there are no differences in the usage (except for supported features, that is).

 // See Bootstrapping for how to get the session. $rootNode = $session->getNode('/'); $whitewashing = $rootNode->addNode('www-whitewashing-de'); $session->save(); $posts = $whitewashing->addNode('posts'); $session->save(); $post = $posts->addNode('welcome-to-blog'); $post->addMixin('mix:title'); $post->setProperty('jcr:title', 'Welcome to my Blog!'); $post->setProperty('jcr:description', 'This is the first post on my blog!
 Do you like it?'); $session->save();